In New: Understanding Our Need for Novelty and Change, Winifred Gallagher writes:

 [O]ur fast-paced world invites us to see ourselves in yet another light—this time as nature’s virtuosos of change, who are biologically as well as psychologically primed to engage with novelty.

 Our ability to respond to the new and different is part of what makes us human.
-We’re of creatingmore interested in whatever is outside of that status quo.
+We’re interested in whatever is outside of that status quo.
 Generally, this interest serves us well.
 In an evolutionary context it has likely saved us from extinction several times.

 While our affinity for seeking the new offered an advantage in a world without the Internet, it has never been tested in a world like today.
 The pace of information generation is crazy.